sveltejs/v2.svelte.dev/content/guide/03-scoped-styles.md

 ### Cascading rules

-By default, the usual cascading mechanism still applies – any global `.foo` styles would still be applied, and if our template had [nested components](guide#nested-components) with `class="foo"` elements, they would inherit our styles.

-If the `cascade: false` option is passed to the compiler, styles will *only* apply to the current component, unless you opt in to cascading with the `:global(...)` modifier:
+Styles will *only* apply to the current component, unless you opt in to cascading with the `:global(...)` modifier:

 <!-- TODO `cascade: false` in the REPL -->